DETOX(1) | General Commands Manual | DETOX(1) |

 to clean up these files.

 Version 2.0 stepped back from transliteration out of the box, instead focusing on ease of use.
+Version 3.0 further shifted this, by removing most of the transliteration from the tables.
 The primary motivations for this were user-provided feedback, and the fact that many modern Unix-like OSs use UTF-8 as their primary character set.
 Transliterating from UTF-8 to ASCII in this scenario is lossy and pointless.

 AUTHORS¶